Vist Station

-Vist is a defunct railway station located on the Nordland Line located in the village of Vist in Steinkjer Municipality in Trøndelag county, Norway.
-The station building was razed in 1965 and the station closed for traffic in 1990.
-The station did not have a residential section and was drawn by Paul Armin Due.
+Vist is a defunct railway station located on the Nordland Line located in the village of Vist in Steinkjer Municipality in Trøndelag county, Norway.The station building was razed in 1965 and closed for traffic in 1990.
+It did not have a residential section and was drawn by Paul Armin Due.

 History

 The station was built as part of Hell–Sunnan Line and opened 15 November 1905 along with the rest of the line north of Verdal.
-Though part of the initial plans for the railway, and supported by the municipal council of the old Sparbu Municipality, the Parliament decided not to build the station on 5 June 1900 but changed their minds giving the go-ahead on 24 April 1901.
+Though part of the initial plans for the railway were supported by the municipal council of the old Sparbu Municipality, the Parliament decided not to build the station on 5 June 1900 but changed their minds giving the go-ahead on 24 April 1901.